prestodb/presto/presto-docs/src/main/sphinx/plugin/redis-hbo-provider.rst

 Configuration
 -------------

-Create ``etc/catalog/hbo-provider.properties`` to mount the Redis HBO Provider Plugin, replacing the properties as appropriate:
+Create ``etc/catalog/redis-provider.properties`` to mount the Redis HBO Provider Plugin, replacing the properties as appropriate:

 Configuration properties
 ------------------------

-The following configuration properties are available:
+The following configuration properties are available for use in ``etc/catalog/redis-provider.properties``:

 ============================================ =====================================================================